-And I thought at of all the times in my career when people told me that Twitter should be dismissed as people ‘just talking about their breakfast’.
+It makes me think of all the times in my career when people told me that Twitter should be dismissed as people ‘just talking about their breakfast’.

-It’s that, but so so much more.
+It IS that, but so so much more.

-By the way: Social Media Managers Comms Academy is open for enrolments
+Comms Creatives Academy is open for enrolments

 This is for you if you want to grow your social media following, make more creative content and get loads more likes, shares and positive comments.

 All at a time that fits around work and home commitments.

 It includes the Social Media Expert Course, which you take at your own pace with 18 short modules that cover:

 • Being a super social media storyteller

 • Powerful copywriting for social media posts

 • Thumbstopping video